Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 3. It also let us updates [MavProxy](https://ardupilot.org/mavproxy/index.html#home), which a "UAV ground station software package for MAVLink based systems".
 First I installed it using [this website](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#linux) and to get everything up to date.
 > MAVProxy allows to give commands to the UAV in the simulation.
 For example, to arm the engines, disarm them, give the UAV a mission and more generally manage the UAV and the simulation.

-4. To use Gazebo as an external simulator.
-I used this **[third tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)** which went smoothly and I was able to take off. **_The gazebo part is tricky, especially for simulating everything inside it, it easier to just plot SITL inside gazebo._**

-5. ROS MAVRos est un nœud ROS qui permet d’interagir avec ces commandes à travers ROS et donc de créer une interface entre les deux logiciels.

 ### Testing :
 1. The tutorial [Setting up SITL on Linux](https://ardupilot.org/dev/docs/setting-up-sitl-on-linux.html#setting-up-sitl-on-linux) was made to configure and launch SITL.
 Not very precise and complete, I skipped it quickly.